codefordenver/members/README.md

 ```

 ## Graphcool
 The [Graphcool framework](https://github.com/graphcool/framework) is used to spin up and manage the backend for this project.

-To use the locally installed version of the framework with your environment variables from `.env.local`, use `npm run gc -- <command>`.
-Run `npm run gc -- --help` to view a list of available commands.
+* Use locally installed version of framework with environment variable from `.env.local`
+`npm run gc -- <command>`

+* View list of available commands
+`npm run gc -- help`

+* Deploying the backend changes
+`npm run gc -- deploy`

+* Interactive console to test out GraphQL
+`npm run gc -- playground`

 ### Create React App
 The front end for this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Here are some [generated docs](./docs/CreateReactApp.md) from this project for helpful tips on how to do common things.